-If you receive a redundancy payment while in a Debt Management Plan you are not legally obliged to pay off any of your debts.
+If you receive a redundancy payment during your a Debt Management Plan, you are not legally obliged to pay off any of your debts.
 You are allowed to keep the money and use it in any way you want.

-Normally you will need to use at least some of the money to pay your ongoing living expenses.
+Normally you will need to use at least some of it to pay your ongoing living expenses while you look for another job.
 This will be the case unless you know that you will get back into work relatively quickly.

-However using some cash to repay debt is sensible if you can afford to do so.
+That said, using some of your cash to repay debt is sensible if you can afford to do so.
 It will mean you are able to complete your DMP much faster.

 Using Redundancy Money to write off Debt

-You do not have to use your redundancy payment to pay off debts in full.
-You can make the money go much further by offering cash lump sums to settle your debts.
+You don’t have to use your redundancy payment to pay off all your debts in full.
+You can make it go much further by offering cash lump sums to settle individual accounts.

-If you have been in your DMP for 6 months or more it is likely that the creditors will be open to settlement offers.
+If you have been in your DMP for 6 months or more, it’s likely that the creditors will be open to settlement offers.
 This means you can pay amounts far lower than the outstanding balance.
 The remainder of the debt is written off.